Please Wait a Moment

 • to carry out programs within the State Bar;

-• to establish good fellowship among Division members, the State Bar of New Mexico, and the members of the legal community.
+• to establish good fellowship among Division members, the State Bar of New Mexico, and members of the legal community.

 Requirements for membership in the Paralegal Division can be found at Rule 24-101.A.
 NMRA.